 Terrel H. Bell Teaching Incentive Loans are awarded for eight semesters of study to deserving Utah high school graduates who are entering the teaching profession in the state of Utah and who maintain a 3.0 GPA.
-These scholarships provide for payment of tuition and fees.
+These loans provide for payment of tuition and fees.
 Repayment is waived for each year an applicant teaches in the State of Utah.
 The deadline for submitting applications for the Terrel H. Bell Teaching Incentive Loan is March 31.
-Interested high school students should contact their principal or superintendent about the scholarship.
-Interested transfer or continuing students may contact SUU’s Education Department at (435) 865-8320, OM 312.
+Interested high school students should contact their principal or superintendent about the program.
+Interested transfer or continuing students may contact SUU’s Education Department at (435) 865-8320, OM 211.

 A variety of scholarships are available to students demonstrating potential for excellence in education studies.
 Students should contact the Department of Teacher Education and Family Development at (435) 586-7802 about available scholarships, requirements, and deadlines.